inlets/mixctl/README.md

 ## mixctl 🍸 - a tiny TCP load balancer

-mixctl by [inlets](https://docs.inlets.dev) is a tiny TCP load balancer.
-It was written to help [inlets users](https://docs.inlets.dev) to expose multiple services hosted on different servers over a single TCP tunnel.
+mixctl by [inlets](https://docs.inlets.dev) is a tiny TCP load balancer written in Go.
+It was created to help [inlets users](https://docs.inlets.dev) to expose multiple services hosted on different servers over a single TCP tunnel.

 ## What's it for?